📢 Loudly

 How do I make Afrobeats for YouTube in Loudly?

-Use the "YouTube & Reels" use-case prompt above.
-It adds "no slow intro, hook starts immediately, high energy from bar one, short-form video ready" to the base Afrobeats prompt.
-This forces Loudly to skip long intros — critical for YouTube retention.
+Use the "YouTube / Reels" use-case prompt above.
+It adds "no slow intro, hook starts immediately, high energy from bar one" to the base Afrobeats prompt, formatted for Loudly's tag input style.
+This forces Loudly to skip long intros, which is critical for YouTube retention.
+Copy the YouTube card above and paste it directly into Loudly.

 What BPM should I use for Afrobeats in Loudly?

 Afrobeats typically runs at 90–110.
-Include the BPM explicitly in your Loudly prompt.
-Loudly respects BPM hints when they are clearly stated in the style or description field.
+Include the BPM explicitly in your Loudly prompt. add "90 BPM" as a style tag.
+Loudly respects BPM hints when they are clearly stated.

 Final step